 boolean contentEquals(CharSequence cs)

-The method java.lang.String.contentEquals(CharSequence cs) compares this string to the specified CharSequence and returns true if both the String and CharSequence are equal, else it returns false.
+The method contentEquals(CharSequence cs) compares this string with the specified CharSequence and returns true when both contain the same characters.

 </>